AkshayDani91/INeuron-Business-Intelligence-Internship-Project/README.md

 ### Data Description:

-The Dataset contains Amazon Sales Data consists of columns like Sales Amount, Sales Quantity, Margin Amount, Sales Cost, Items, Item Orders, Sales Representatives, Item Class and Date of Order.
+The Dataset consists of following columns:

 1. Discount Amount: Discount on every ordered item
 2. Date: Ordered Date
 3. Item: Name of the item ordered